OfficeDev/office-js-docs-pr/docs/design/disable-add-in-commands.md

 ---
 title: Enable and Disable Add-in Commands
-description: 'Learn how to change the enabled or disabled status of custom ribbon buttons and menu items in your Office Web Add-in.' ms.date: 03/12/2022 ms.localizationpriority: medium
+description: Learn how to change the enabled or disabled status of custom ribbon buttons and menu items in your Office Web Add-in. ms.date: 03/12/2022 ms.localizationpriority: medium
 ---